Diego1Hernandez/osticket-prereqs/README.md

 <img src="https://i.imgur.com/eyelds7.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-Open Remote Desktop Connection then connect to your virtual machine by typing it's ip address into Remote Desktop Connection.
-Use the credentials you created for the virtual machine.
+Open Remote Desktop Connection then connect to your virtual machine by typing the VM's ip address into Remote Desktop Connection.
+Use the credentials you created for the virtual machine to login.
 </p>
 <br />